yvelikova/axway-open-docs/content/en/docs/apigtw_ref/log_global_settings.md

 {
-"title": "Transaction audit log settings", "linkTitle": "Transaction audit log settings", "weight":"48",
+"title": "Transaction log settings in Policy Studio", "linkTitle": "Transaction log settings", "weight":"48",
 "date": "2019-10-14",
-"description": "Configure API Gateway transaction logging settings in Policy Studio" }
+"description": "Configure settings for API Gateway transaction audit, transaction access, and transaction event logging in Policy Studio."
+}

 ## Transaction audit log settings

 One of the most important features of a server-based product is its ability to maintain highly detailed and configurable logging.
 It is crucial that a record of each and every transaction is kept, and that these records can easily be queried by an administrator to carry out detailed transaction analysis.
 In recognition of this requirement, the API Gateway provides detailed logging to a number of possible locations.

 You can configure the API Gateway so that it logs information about all requests.
 Such information includes the request itself, the time of the request, where the request was routed to, and the response that was returned to the client.
-The logging information can be written to the console, log file, local/remote syslog, and/or a database, depending on what is configured in the logging settings.
+The logging information can be written to the console, log file, local or remote syslog, or a database, depending on what is configured in the logging settings.

 The API Gateway can also digitally sign the logging information it sends to the log files and the database.
 This means that the logging information can not be altered after it has been signed, thus enabling an irreversible audit trail to be created.